 Ameer Abdullah hasn't proven that he can stay healthy yet.
 If he endures another injury-prone campaign, the Lions will have no choice but to move on.
 They could even spend their 2018 first-round pick on a running back.

 Derrius Guice would be a great replacement.
 Guice hasn't seen as much action as he deserves because he played behind Leonard Fournette.
 However, he's very talented and would've started for almost every other team in the country.

-Seattle Seahawks: Derrick Nnadi, DT, Florida State 2017 NFL Mock Draft Pick (as of 2/15): Garett Bolles, OT
+Atlanta Falcons: Derrick Nnadi, DT, Florida State 2017 NFL Draft Pick: Takkarist McKinley, DE/OLB

-New England Patriots: Jordan Whitehead, S, Pittsburgh 2017 NFL Mock Draft Pick (as of 2/15): Adoree Jackson, CB/KR
+New England Patriots: Jordan Whitehead, S, Pittsburgh 2017 NFL Draft Pick: None

 The Patriots may want to address the safety position early in the 2018 or 2019 NFL Drafts.
 Patrick Chung will be an impending free agent in the 2018 offseason, while Devin McCourty will be a few months away from 31 at this juncture.